people ask me how to get to a council meeting and my reply will usually include

 Various councillors resorted to a historical slanging match with Labour going back to the NHS’s foundation in 1948 and Chris Taylor dragging up 1979 and the unburied dead all over again.
 They never tire of the political mud slinging, always preferring what they must see as career enhancing rhetoric over something more productive.

 Then Colin Campbell got back into his stride, revealing that he had been a chairman of QMH and saw all its problems coming.
 He had told the Labour health minister and Lord Norman Warner, then a senior civil servant, exactly where they were going wrong.
-Interesting, plausible and almost certainly libellous with words such as ‘idiot’ and ‘stupid’ being bandied around as freely as lies on a TV show.
+Interesting, plausible and words such as ‘idiot’ and ‘stupid’ being bandied around as freely as lies on a TV show.

 Inevitably the Labour amendment was slung out but not before councillor Ross Downing said she was “absolutely stunned” by it.
 I really cannot see why.
 Labour’s position on the NHS doesn’t always appeal to me nationally, but locally at least, their amendment was much better worded than Ross Downing’s original.